ulyweb/proxmox/scripts/glenn/glennas.md

 ## ---

-This updated guide now incorporates your docker-compose.yml for Nextcloud AIO and adjusts the Nginx Proxy Manager configuration accordingly.
+This updated incorporates docker-compose.yml for Nextcloud AIO and adjusts the Nginx Proxy Manager configuration accordingly.